wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/using-the-axis-camera-at-single-network-events.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/using-the-axis-camera-at-single-network-events/locating-loop-2-camera-ip.png
+   :alt: The camera loop is identified as "Loop 2".

 Double click on ``Dashboard Main.vi`` in the project explorer to open it and press :kbd:`Ctrl+E` to see the block diagram.
 Scroll down to the loop with the comment that says Loop 2 and locate the "Camera IP" input.